dart-lang/site-www/src/resources/faq.md

 ### Q. How does Dart compare with CoffeeScript?

-Both Dart and CoffeeScript are inspired by JavaScript, and both can be translated back to it.
-They make different choices, particularly in the flavor of their syntax.
-As a language we think it's fair to say that Dart differs semantically from JavaScript more than CoffeeScript does; that may result in a less line-for-line translation, but we believe Dart-generated JavaScript can have excellent size and speed.
+JavaScript inspired both Dart and CoffeeScript and both translate to JavaScript.
+They make different choices in the flavor of their syntax.
+As a language,
+Dart's semantics differ from JavaScript more than CoffeeScript's do.
+This might result in a less line-for-line translation.
+Dart-generated JavaScript can have excellent size and speed.

 Dart introduces new semantics, while CoffeeScript retains the semantics of JavaScript.

 If you like CoffeeScript for its more structured feel than raw JavaScript, you may like Dart's static type annotations.

 ### Q. What does Google think of TypeScript?